-After exploring a few, you will start to see the different capabilities of each and be able to determine which you feel work best for your needs.
+After exploring a few, you will see the different capabilities of each and be able to determine which you prefer to use.

 “Checklists seem able to defend anyone, even the experienced, against failure in many more tasks than we realized.”Atul Gawande, The Checklist Manifesto: How to Get Things Right